-Before graduating from Emerson College, they were honored with Distinction in Poetry by the Writing, Literature, and Publishing department for their thesis.
-Through the support of Louisiana Caribbean Cultures, Inc, they completed a 10-day artist's residency in Santiago de Cuba where they performed in the 37th Annual Carribean Festival and participated in cultural exchanges.
-They also advised five of Winter Tangerine's intensive online workshops, which focused on topics such as diaspora, queer identity, & considering femininity in a variey of gender contexts.
+Before graduating from Emerson College, Nix was honored with Distinction in Poetry by the Writing, Literature, and Publishing department for their thesis.
+They went on to serve as Contributing Editor for The Wilds' Literary Guide through Platypus Press, and completed a 10-day artist's residency in Santiago de Cuba through the support of Louisiana Caribbean Cultures, Inc., which culminated in a performance during the 37th Annual Carribean Festival and varied cultural exchanges.
+They have also advised five of Winter Tangerine's intensive online workshops, which focus on topics such as diaspora, queer identity, and exploring femininity in a variey of gender contexts.
 All of these experiences have deepened their ability to facilitate and curate, while nurturing their own creative practices.

 I was recently accepted as Contributing Editor for the Wilds' Literary Guide through Platypus Press where I'm set to write blurbs of some of my favorite work.
 They will post on Monday every week.